 Weaver's Fritillary (Boloria dia)

-A relatively small fritillary, the upperside being superficially similar to the Pearl-bordered Fritillary (B. euphrosyne) and the Titania's Fritillary (B. titania) although easily distinguishable by the sharply-angled hindwing, more readily apparent from the underside shots, but as it quite often rests with wings wide open this can often be seen from the upperside.
-Titania also has an angled hindwing, but to a lesser extent than dia, and titania is an altitude species, so any specimens at low altitudes are bound to be dia.
-It has a beautiful orange colour when fresh.
-The undersides of dia and titania are quite similar but can easily de differentiated on close examination.
+A relatively small fritillary, the upperside being superficially similar to the Pearl-bordered Fritillary (B. euphrosyne) and the Titania's Fritillary (B. titania) although easily distinguishable by the sharply-angled hindwing of dia, more readily apparent from an underside view.
+Titania is an altitude species, so any specimens at low altitudes are bound to be dia.
+The undersides of dia and titania are quite similar but can easily be differentiated on close examination.

 observations |